Ronin2494/Excel-dashboards/README.md

-This report is created using SSMS.
+This report is created using SSMS(S@QL SERVER MANAGEMENT STUDIO).

 First, some data is inserted into a SQL Database.